top of page

 If you don’t, you risk having a sub-par relationship with your team.
 It’s not that you’re a bad leader or they’re bad teammates, there just isn’t enough clarity to inspire productivity.

 Everyone has strengths and weaknesses.
 If you’re not truly taking the time to understand your team’s strengths, you’re underutilizing them.
 An easy way to fix this is to ask them what their strengths are or have them fill out a form when they start working for you.
-This way, you can not only literally use all of their retainer hours BUT you can also ensure they’re staying in their zone of genius.
+This way, you can not only literally use all of their retainer hours but you can also ensure they’re staying in their zone of genius.

-4. You hire someone but don’t use your time wisely
+4. You don’t use your time wisely

+The whole point of bringing someone on board is to prioritize your time for the things that matter most.
+If you have a new social media manager or virtual assistant, yet you’re doing way more weekly team check-ins, you’re not using your newly freed-up time effectively.
 By outsourcing, you should gain more time to do high-value activities.
 This looks different for everyone, but they can include strategy mindmaps, discovery calls, interviews, or growing your network.
 Outsourcing can 100% free up your time, but it’s only worth it if you use it wisely.

 5. You don’t hire help at all